-If a student is reported to have misbehaved on a bus and their actions were recorded on a security camera, the digital recording may be viewed by a school administrator and/or the Director of Transportation or the designees at the Transportation Center.
-The school administrator may use this as evidence of the misbehavior.
+If a student is reported to have misbehaved on a bus and their actions were recorded on a security camera, the digital recording may be viewed by the principal and/or the Director of Transportation or designees at the Transportation Center.
+The Principal may use this as evidence of the misbehavior.